Dracula: Prince of Darkness: Production

 Dracula does not speak in the film, save for a few hisses.
 According to Christopher Lee: "I didn't speak in that picture.
 The reason was very simple.
 I read the script and saw the dialogue!
-I said to Hammer, if you think I'm going to say any of these lines, you're very much mistaken."
-Screenwriter Jimmy Sangster disputed that account in his memoir Inside Hammer, writing that "Vampires don't chat.
+I said to Hammer, 'If you think I'm going to say any of these lines, you're very much mistaken.'"
+Screenwriter Jimmy Sangster disputed that account in his memoir Inside Hammer, writing that "vampires don't chat.
 So I didn't write him any dialogue.
 Christopher Lee has claimed that he refused to speak the lines he was given...So you can take your pick as to why Christopher Lee didn't have any dialogue in the picture.
 Or you can take my word for it.
 I didn't write any."

 The film was written into a novel by John Burke as part of his 1967 book The Second Hammer Horror Film Omnibus.

 Filming took place at Bray Studios.
 The film was made back to back with Rasputin, the Mad Monk, using many of the same sets and cast, including Lee, Shelley, Matthews and Farmer.
 Shelley later remembered accidentally swallowing one of her fangs in one scene and having to drink salt water to bring it back up again because of the tight shooting schedule, as well as there being no spare set of fangs.

 The film was released in some markets on a double feature with The Plague of the Zombies.
 Plastic vampire fangs and cardboard "zombie eyes" glasses were distributed to audience members as a gimmick.

-Release
+Reception

 Box office

 In North America, the film earned $364,937 in rentals.
 In France, the film drew 854,197 admissions.

-The film was released with The Plague of the Zombies.
+The film was released with The Plague of the Zombies (1966).
 According to Fox records, the films needed to earn $1,500,000 in rentals to break even and made $2,345,000, meaning that it made a profit.